2

 How much do entry level attorney jobs pay per year?

-As of Jul 12, 2026, the average yearly pay for entry level attorney in Springfield, OR is $111,949.00, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average yearly pay for entry level attorney in Springfield, OR is $111,949.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $82,800.00 and $134,600.00 per year, depending on experience, location, and employer.

-What are entry level attorneys?
+What is an entry level attorney?

 Entry level attorneys are recent law school graduates or individuals who have recently passed the bar exam and are beginning their legal careers.
 They typically work under the supervision of more experienced attorneys and assist with research, drafting legal documents, and helping prepare cases.
 Entry level attorneys can work in various settings, including law firms, government agencies, or corporate legal departments.
 Their responsibilities often focus on learning practical legal skills and gaining experience in their chosen field of law.

-What are the key skills and qualifications needed to thrive as an Entry Level Attorney, and why are they important?
+What are the key skills and qualifications needed to thrive as an entry level attorney, and why are they important?

 To thrive as an Entry Level Attorney, you need a Juris Doctor (JD) degree, bar admission in your practicing state, and a solid grasp of legal research, writing, and analysis.
 Familiarity with legal research platforms like Westlaw or LexisNexis and proficiency in document management systems are typically required.
 Strong communication, attention to detail, and time management skills help you build client relationships and manage caseloads effectively.
 These competencies are crucial for providing sound legal advice, meeting deadlines, and establishing a successful legal career.